folstein/folstein.github.io/content/index.md

 ---
 title: Welcome to FallenStone
 ---

 FallenStone (folstein.org) is currently a not so blank Quartz installation.

-Hmm?

 [[Quotes]]